|

 Record,

-one
+one sentence

-of
+of which

 reads,